 US Air Force plane crashes into North Sea

-UK search and rescue authorities are taking part in the search of the crash site.
+The UK search and rescue authorities are taking part in the search of the crash site.
+Lakenheath is a Royal Air Force base that hosts the US Air Force's 48th Fighter Wing, known as the Liberty Wing.
+The base is about 80 miles (130 kilometers) northeast of London.

 - READ MORE ON: